qiaosiyi/as_test/README.md

 Use cases are implemented in files: (1)statefull.v (2)ndp48.v (3)ndpqs.v (4)measure.v

+## Software Design.

 The SA-based heuristic algorithm is following the processing graph below.

 ![image](https://github.com/qiaosiyi/qiaosiyi.github.io/blob/master/figs/saprocess.png)

 The algorithm is implemented in heuristic.py file.

+### Generate new candidate solution in the search area

+A solution is a flow group allocation.
+To generate new neiboring solution, after the init step of the algorithm, it randomly select a flow group from any one EE(i) to another EE(j).

+### The evaluation function in SA.

 The defination of the evaluation function,![](https://render.githubusercontent.com/render/math?math=J(w)):